Let’s Work Together

 I reall the recession of 2008-9 and my attempts to convince senior management teams that mental health training should be a top priority.
 This sat alongside efforts to influence General Practitioners and other health care practitioners to discuss return to work with their patients as part of mental health recovery and because work is extremely protective for our health.
 This was at a time when businesses were facing financial hardship, and their worries centred around preserving funds to pay the next wage bill.
 It was also a time when the training I was promoting often came with 50%-100% subsidy.
 Those days are long gone.

-Yet here we are again, 2024, still with a strong evidence base for the health work relationship and in yet another economic recession.
-My belief that mental health training is a priority remains steadfast, though today I would add that it is needed more than ever.
+Yet here we are again, 2025, still with a strong evidence base for the health work relationship and once again experiencing volatility in the business world and financial pressures.
+My belief that mental health training should be a priority remains steadfast, though today I would add that it is needed more than ever.
 When the business economy struggles, we often see the wider impact on families, individuals, and communities.
 Health is impacted, and employers see increased absence, and increases in (the more costly) presenteeism (unless of course this is therapeutic presenteeism).
 The current economic and cost of living crisis is impacting everyone.
 For many they are experiencing, and hearing about mortgage interest rates, increased rental costs, and overall demands on the household budget.

 Training helps by making sure managers are equipped and confident to support their own and their teams mental health, that messages and actions of support are visible throughout the organisation, and that individuals recognise their personal responsibilities in looking after their own mental health and wellbeing, as well as being able to support colleagues.
 Fostering a psychologically safe environment where employees feel comfortable discussing mental health, encouraging open communication, and destigmatising mental health issues, benefits all of us.
 Trained staff providing a supportive environment helps to reduce numbers of absences and resignations due to mental ill health.
 The workforce needs to be the strongest it can be to ensure it survives the financial adversity, and so that a strong workforce remains when we come out of recession.
 This includes workers who are paid, and workers who volunteer their time to provide social and community return.
 The investment remains imperative.
 Failure to do so impacts widely, including the next generation, our children, and their wellbeing.
 Health has to be the number one non-negotiable priority.